This article was originally published on TECHCRUNCH.COM on December 4, 2019. Written by Peyton Carr.

 - Certification that your company has 80%+ its’ assets being actively used in operating the business, and intends to continue to do so

-There are many resources available online to walk you through the intricacies of QSBS.
-However, beyond digging through tax code line by line, your best bet is to start by speaking with a professional.
+There are many resources available online to walk you through the intricacies of Qualified Small Business Stock (QSBS).
+However, beyond digging through the federal income tax code line by line, your best bet is to start by speaking with a professional.
 This is not something you want to DIY, and the appropriate advice is worth its weight in gold.
-Remember – QSBS may seem like a hassle, but it’s powerful.
+Remember – QSBS may seem like a hassle, but it’s a powerful tax benefit.
 And if you qualify, it could be legitimately life-changing.